 I am very interested in the mark the influx of Japanese blood to Australia will have.
 I have great respect for what they are achieving on the world stage and I am very happy to take the chance that they will work over here as well providing the right mares get to the stallions.
 I would love to see a stallion such as Lord Kanaloa shuttle to Australia as I saw him race in the flesh in Hong Kong and I believe at his peak he is possibly the best sprinter I have seen.
 But there's probably more chance of me winning the lottery than that happening!

-Q: Who was your most favorite horse as an owner or even as a vendor?
+Q: Who was your most favourite horse as an owner or even as a vendor?
 Where is he/she now?

-A: Not as an owner or Vendor, but my favorite horse I have ever worked with as an assistant to my father Gerald is MENARI.
+A: Not as an owner or Vendor, but my favourite horse I have ever worked with as an assistant to my father Gerald is MENTARI.